Who's Liable If a Ball Hits Your Car?

-Damage Occurs at Baseball Stadium or Golf Course
+Damage Occurs at a Baseball Stadium or Golf Course

 Most likely you will need to file a claim on your car insurance policy under comprehensive coverage if your vehicle is damaged at a baseball stadium or golf course.
 You probably will not know who caused the damage and the stadium or course will not accept liability.